e-Spirit/FSDevTools/documentation/CLI_USAGE.md

 ### Syntax

-In the *SYNOPSIS* section the commands syntax is explained.
+In the *SYNOPSIS* section the command syntax is explained.
 While surroundings by
 - *square brackets* like **[ ... ]** indicate **optional** command elements,
 - *curly braces and pipes* like **{ ... | ... }** list **alternative** command elements
-- `plain text` are **required** command elements which must be provided the order of the specified syntax.
+- `plain text` are **required** command elements which must be provided in the order of the specified syntax.

 In general, the command line interface offers a set of sub commands, that can be grouped.
 A command can be configured with options and additional global options.
 The global options have to be stated first and before the command, while the